Katelyn Skye Bennett

 Editor-in-chief and Co-founder

-Skye (she/her) works full time as an employment counselor with refugees and asylees and manages Intersected Project with her best friend Layla.
+Skye (she/they) works full time as an employment counselor with refugees and asylees and manages Intersected Project with her best friend Layla.
 She is pursuing a Master’s in Refugee and Forced Migration Studies at DePaul University.
 In all her work, she hopes to further space for belonging.

 Skye holds a B.A. in Sociology and a Journalism Certificate from Wheaton College, IL.
 She has served as News Editor for the Wheaton Record, worked for the Denver VOICE, edited for the former Rhythm Reload Magazine, and has been published by Today’s Christian Woman.

 Publisher and Co-Founder

 MaLaysia has her Master’s in Public Health from Johns Hopkins University and graduated from Wheaton College, IL, with a B.A. in Anthropology, concentrating in science, Latin American studies, African studies and theology.